Se6/CmdLineArgs/README.md

     - Long names starts with "--".
     - Short names are one letter starting with a single "-".
 - Gives a nicely formatted usage.
-- Parameters and flags are defined and retrieved in a single call: no need to first install the paramter or flag and then retrieve its value.
+- Parameters and flags are defined and retrieved in a single call: no need to first install the parameter or flag and then retrieve its value.
 - Throws runtime_error exception when a parsing error occurs.
 - Abreviation of long names: `--my_long_parameter_name` can be used as `--my` as long as it does not conflict with another parameter name.
 Conflicts are not checked though.
 - Single header file.
 - Short flags can be combined. (`-f -l` is equivalent to `-fl`)
 - Integer parameters can be entered in decimal or hexadecimal notation.
 (Exple: `--number 0xff`)
+- Supports multiple values: `--values 2 3 4`

 Requirements